Vacant Unit Tax

 No. “Granny” or accessory suites do not require a declaration.
 The City uses the MPAC property code to determine how many units are contained in a residential property.

+You can complete the declaration online.
 If you are away during the declaration period (January through March) you can give authorization to someone else to fill the declaration for you.

 Although the Vacant Unit Tax applies only to residential property owners, we want to advise the entire community of this tax.
 While someone may be only renting today, they may be planning to buy a residential property, and if so, its is important they are aware of the tax.